openmovementproject/openmovement/Docs/omgui/index.md

 12. **Notes Area.** This section is used to relay Warnings and Messages to the user about the current configuration and any potential issues.

 ##Previewing and downloading data
 Any connected devices will appear in the __Device Browser Pane__ marked as having data.
 When highlighted, data on these devices can be previewed in the __Data Preview Window__.
 There is a __Zoom__ tool and __Highlight__ tool in the __Selection Tools__ section.
-In the __Preview Filters__ section, a number of checkboxes exist to help the user visualise the data.
+In the __Preview Filters__ section, a number of checkboxes exist to help the user visualize the data.
 On mousing over the data, the user is able to get a precise data preview at any given instant in the recording.

 Recorded data stored on the sensor can be downloaded to the __Working Folder__ by clicking the __Download__ button.
 Download time is approximately 6 minutes for 7 days worth of data.